Community Engaged Scholars

 Major in Performance- Violin with a Minor in Business

-With her graceful melodies and uplifting presence, Amaya has filled La Casita with music, joy, and inspiration.
-As our Violin instructor this year, she takes pride in guiding our children through the very start of their musical journey, sharing her passion while fostering a love for music.
-Reflecting on her experience, Amaya shares, “just in the few weeks that I have been at La Casita I’ve been so grateful to be a part of the wonderful work being done here.
-As a student of the University, I have always wanted to find ways to give back to the local community and La Casita has been a liaison allowing me to do so while also inspiring the next generation with music.
-I am so happy to be a part of the team here at La Casita.”
+With her graceful melodies and uplifting presence, Amaya filled La Casita with music, joy, and inspiration.
+As the Violin Instructor, she took pride in guiding the children through the very start of their musical journey, sharing her passion while fostering a love for music.
+Reflecting on her experience, Amaya shared, “During my time at La Casita, I was so grateful to be a part of the wonderful work being done there.
+As a student of the University, I had always wanted to find ways to give back to the local community, and La Casita served as a liaison that allowed me to do so while also inspiring the next generation through music.
+I was so happy to be part of the team at La Casita.”